-- Is only used by allocated people. - Is protected with a password/PIN and clearly labelled. - Is stored securely when not in use. - Is not used in areas such as toilets, changing rooms, nappy changing areas and sleep areas. - If used for taking photographs, the images are deleted regularly and are taken in line with prior written parent/carer permission.
+- Is only used by allocated people. - Is protected with a password/ PIN and clearly labelled. - Is stored securely when not in use. - Is not used in areas such as toilets, changing rooms, nappy changing areas and sleep areas. - If used for taking photographs, the images are deleted regularly and are taken in line with prior written parent/carer permission and other relevant policies-